 The financial statements as presented to us contained misstatements and required adjustment.

 Not applicable.

-We recommend that the County review receivables at year-end to determine if they have properly accrued all necessary receivables.
+We recommend that the County review receivables and allowance for doubtful accounts at year-end to determine if they have properly accrued all necessary receivables and allowances.